STEM+M

 Students who opt to participate in the research study will receive $100 upon completion of the research related tasks as outlined in the study information sheet.

-The CONNECT program, formerly called Mini-Med Connect, was launched in 2021 by University School of Medicine’s Center for Science Education (CSE) with support from a Science Education Partnership Award (SEPA) from the National Institutes of Health (NIH), to create opportunities to empower and connect undergraduates and high school students from backgrounds underrepresented in medicine and science, and to study career interest and persistence in STEM+M careers.
+The CONNECT program, formerly called Mini-Med Connect, was launched in 2021 by University School of Medicine’s Center for Science Education (CSE) with support from a Science Education Partnership Award (SEPA) from the National Institutes of Health (NIH), to create opportunities to empower and connect undergraduates and high school students from the Boston area, and to study career interest and persistence in STEM+M careers.

 In 2023, the Office for Multicultural Affairs (OMA) and the CSE began a collaboration that bridges the strengths of CONNECT and the Teachers and High School Students (TAHSS) Program.
 The TAHSS Program has undergone a number of changes since its inception.
 In 1989, Tufts University School of Medicine created the Minority High School Tutorial PLUS Program to provide local minority/disadvantaged students with access to medical student tutors.
 Additionally, in 1989, Tufts University School of Medicine received a grant from the NIH to start the Minority High School Research Apprenticeship Program, to offer research experiences to local minority/disadvantaged students during the summer.
 The TAHSS Program is an extension of both programs, and has the goals of exposing interested high school students of varied backgrounds to health care and related professions, and providing support in their career development.